close2/alibvr/README.md

 ### Example:

-Turn an Led on pin C2 on.
+Turn on an Led on pin C2.

 ```C++
 #include "ports.h"